Invest

 Organic cocoa from dynamic agroforestry

-The road to climate positivity from fairafric
+The path to climate positivity from fairafric

 Climate-positive means that more climate-damaging emissions (e.g. CO2) and impacts are bound than caused.